Internet DRAFT - draft-ietf-decade-integration-example

 native P2P applications could achieve performance gain to P2P

-Note that for the example of integrating ALTO and INS system to
+the example of integrating ALTO and INS system to support file

-support file distribution of CPs, we only show the feasibility of
+distribution of CPs, we have shown the feasibility of such

 10. Security Considerations

-The token can be passed from one INS client to other INS clients to
+The authorization token can be passed from one INS client to other

-authorize other INS clients to access data objects from its INS
+INS clients to authorize other INS clients to access data objects

-storage.
-Detailed mechanisms of token based authentication and
+from its INS storage.
+Detailed mechanisms of token based

 11. IANA Considerations